Pai (Ch'ung-hsi) papers, 1926-2014

 -

-Pai Ch'ung-hsi 白崇禧 (Bai Chongxi) (1893-1966) was born in Guilin, Guangxi Province, into a Chinese Muslim family of Hui nationality.
-In 1921, after graduating from Baoding Military Academy, Pai joined Sun Yat-sen's revolutionary movement.
-During the Northern Expedition of 1926 to 1928, which aimed at annihilating regional warlords and reunifying the whole of China, Pai served as the chief of staff of the Nationalist Revolutionary Army under the leadership of Chiang Kai-shek, moving and fighting in several provinces.
-For his battlefield exploits during the Northern Expedition, Pai was known as one of the great military strategists in Chinese history.
-From 1930 to 1936, with Li Tsung-jen (Li Zongren) and several other prominent military and political leaders from Guangxi, Pai engaged in the program of building his home province into a model area in terms of economic development and administrative efficiency.
-During the Sino-Japanese War (1937-1945), Pai was made deputy chief of staff of the Nationalist army, responsible for military training and operations.
-During the war, Pai assisted Li in defeating the Japanese in Tai'erzhuang in Shandong Province.
-He also commanded the Battle of Wuhan and defeated the Japanese in Guangxi Province.
+Pai Ch'ung-hsi 白崇禧 (Bai Chongxi) (1893-1966) was born in Guilin, Guangxi Province, into a Hui Muslim family.
+In 1921, after graduating from Baoding Military Academy, Pai joined Sun Yat-sen 孫中山's revolutionary movement.
+During the Northern Expedition (1926-1928), aimed at expelling regional warlords and consolidating power across China, Pai served as the chief of staff for the Nationalist Revolutionary Army under the leadership of Chiang Kai-shek 蔣介石.
+Pai was considered a great military strategist for his battlefield exploits during the Northern Expetion.
+From 1930 to 1936, Pai, along with Li Tsung-jen 李宗仁 (Li Zongren) and several other prominent leaders from Guangxi, worked on improving the economic development and administrative efficiency of his home province.
+During the Second Sino-Japanese War (1937-1945), Pai was made deputy chief of staff of the Nationalist army, responsible for military training and operations.
+During the war, Pai assisted Li in defeating the Japanese in Tai'erzhuang, Shandong Province, as well as Guangxi Province, and was commander during the Battle of Wuhan.

-In 1946, Pai was appointed minister of national defense and assisted Chiang Kai-shek in waging war against the Chinese Communists.
-Shortly after the riot broke out in Taiwan in February 1947, Pai was sent as Chiang's personal representative on a fact finding mission and to help pacify the populace on the island.
-By late 1948, the Communist victory in the Civil War was imminent.
-In January 1949, after Chiang resigned from the presidency and Li became the acting president, Pai was responsible for building a solid Nationalist defense line along the Yangtse River.
-As the Nationalist governance in most of China was quickly disintegrating, Pai continued to fight against the Chinese Communists in Central and Southwest China.
-In October 1949, Pai planned to make a last anti-Communist stand in Southern China and his home province of Guangxi, but this failed to materialize.
-At the end of 1949, Pai fled to Taiwan, where he spent the rest of his life.
+In 1946, Pai was appointed minister of national defense and assisted Chiang in waging war against the Chinese Communists.
+Shortly after the riot broke out in Taiwan on February 28, 1947, Pai was sent as Chiang's personal representative on a fact finding mission and to help pacify the populace on the island.
+In January 1949, after Chiang resigned from the presidency and Li became the acting president, Pai was tasked with building a solid Nationalist defense line along the Yangtze River.
+As the Nationalist government in most of China was quickly losing ground, Pai continued to fight against the Chinese Communists in Central and Southwest China.
+In October 1949, Pai planned to make a last stand in his home province of Guangxi, but this failed to materialize.
+At the end of 1949, Pai fled to Taiwan with the rest of the Kuomintang (KMT), where he spent the rest of his life.

 - Acquisition information: